Ashley Alexiss Shows Off Her Gorgeous Curves In A Snug Tank Top & Jeans

 The update stirred quite the reaction among her numerous admirers, reeling in more than 15,300 likes and 160 comments overnight.
 Followers were particularly impressed with her elegant beauty, although plenty of compliments were given for her curvaceous physique.

-“I’m fascinated by your unique beauty,” wrote one person, adding a heart-eyes and cupid-arrow emoji.
+“I’m fascinated by your unique beauty,” wrote one person, adding heart-eyes and Cupid arrow emoji.

-“Perfect shape, size and figure,” declared a second follower, ending their comment with a clapping-hands and fire emoji.
+“Perfect shape, size and figure,” declared a second follower, ending their comment with clapping hands and fire emoji.

 “You are absolutely perfect,” agreed another Instagram user.
-“Thank you for sharing your beauty with us,” continued their message.
+“Thank you for sharing your beauty with us.”